jmusullivan/jmusullivan.github.io/_pages/about.md

 ## About me

-I am a physics PhD student at Yale University working in the area of Topological Phases of Matter
+I am a physics PhD student at Yale University working in the area of Topological Phases of Matter.
+And I added a photo

 This is a test photo
 ![Joe in SF](IMG_9284.JPG)